signalbash-audio/signalbash-audio.github.io/website/website-home.md

 "Add Link".
 Add the URL, and the optional "link title" field.

 ## Deleting Your Signalbash Account

 You can easily delete your account at any time.
-When deleting your account, all your activity will be permanently deleted.
+When deleting your account, all your activity and associated account data will be permanently deleted.

 To delete your account:
 - Click Your Profile Icon in the top right corner of the website